Bumshakalaka/krAIna/README.md

 not when it is initialized.

 ### Chat GUI application
-Chat GUI application build using tkinter.
+Chat GUI application built using tkinter.

 ![chat](img/kraina_chat.gif)